sauravraghuvanshi/100-Days-of-Azure/README.md

 * How to work with alerts in the Azure Monitor service.
 * We have to define alerts in Azure Monitors.
 * These alerts can be used to notify you whenever any condition are met in the monitoring data.
+* We can able to create alerts based on the below monitoring data source:-
+ - Matrices Values
+ - Log serach queries
+ - Activity log events
+ - From the health of the underlying Azure platform
+ - From tests made for website availability